Chair: Julien Langou

 Roland Sweet, PhD, Purdue University

-The Department of Mathematical & Statistical Sciences at the University of Colorado Denver offers applied mathematics degrees and certificate programs through coursework, research and collaboration.
+The Department of Mathematical & Statistical Sciences at the University of Colorado Denver offers degrees in applied mathematics and statistics and certificate programs through coursework, research and collaboration.
 Traditional courses such as calculus, linear algebra, probability, statistics and discrete mathematics are offered regularly by the department.
-In addition, contemporary subjects such as continuous, probabilistic, optimization and discrete modeling; high performance computing; numerical analysis; optimization; discrete mathematics and operations research are also well represented by course offerings and faculty interests.
+In addition, contemporary subjects such as high performance computing; numerical analysis, optimization, statistical methods, discrete mathematics and operations research are also well represented by course offerings and faculty interests.
 In all of its activities, the department embodies the outlook that mathematics is a powerful tool that can be used to solve problems of immediate and practical importance.

 Center for Computational & Mathematical Biology